IlpoJokinen/siiliwall_back/README.md

 # SiiliWall Project Backend

-## How to Setup Backend
+## How to Setup SiiliWall Backend

-SiiliWall Backend Documentation

 How do I get backend to work?
-1. Find out the location of the backend repository in GitHub.
-Clone the project to your computer and open it with an editor program for example IntelliJ or Eclipse.
+1. Clone backend to your computer and open it with an editor program for example IntelliJ or Eclipse.
 2. Open application.properties -file.
 You can find it from /src/main/resources.
 Keep it open because soon you will make changes to the configurations.
 3. Create credentials in Heroku.com
 4. In Heroku, create new app (New App -> Create New App)